snowplow-archive/snowplow.github.com/_posts/2015-02-19-josh-beemster-is-a-snowplower.md

 category: Inside the Plow
 ---

-You have probably started seeing a new name behind software releases and blog posts recently: we are hugely excited to introduce Josh Beemster to the Snowplow team!
+You have probably started seeing a new name behind software releases and blog posts recently: we are hugely excited to belatedly introduce Josh Beemster to the Snowplow team!

 ![josh-img] [josh-img]